louis-langholtz/PlayRho/Box2D/Testbed/README.md

 ### GLEW

 [GLEW](http://glew.sourceforge.net) is an Open Source library that the Testbed depends on.

-Currently the source code for GLEW is included in the Box2D source code distribution.
-This has been built on the following build setups:
-- Windows using MSVS2017 and the included Solution, and
-- OS X using Xcode and the XCode Project file.

-Alternatively...
+The source code for this library is no longer included in this fork of the project.
+The GLEW version 2 library must be available in an installed form in order to build the Testbed.
+See the
+[GLEW Website](http://glew.sourceforge.net) for up-to-date information on it including how to download and install it.

-Here are steps that I've used to download and build this library:
+Here are steps that can be used to download, build, and install this library from source code using a command line environment:
-1. Get GLEW.
+1. Get GLEW 2.
   - From a ZIP file:
     1. Download GLEW 2.0.0 from
        https://sourceforge.net/projects/glew/files/glew/2.0.0/glew-2.0.0.zip.